Skip to Content

 Introduction

 To use the Microsoft SharePoint 365 connector, you must have a Microsoft SharePoint 365 app, its credentials, and certain permissions set.
-This document describes creating an app and obtaining its credentials for both authentication types available in the connection (Azure Access Control Service or Azure Active Directory).
+This document describes creating an app and obtaining its credentials for both authentication types available in the connection (Azure Access Control Service or Microsoft Entra ID).

-See Microsoft's documentation for information on upgrading your existing SharePoint app from Azure Access Control Service to Azure Active Directory.
+See Microsoft's documentation for information on upgrading your existing SharePoint app from Azure Access Control Service to Microsoft Entra ID.

 Azure Access Control Service

 This section describes how to create an app using the SharePoint Add-in model and Azure Access Control Service (ACS) and set its permissions.
-The steps for authenticating with Azure Active Directory are described in the next section.
+The steps for authenticating with Microsoft Entra ID are described in the next section.

 Create an app